DevYoungLee/AstronomyPictureoftheDay/README.md

 Clicking on the image opens a screen for detailed image viewing which allows zooming in/out: <br />
 ![Alt text](screenshots/picture_detail_screen.png "Picture Detail Screen") <br />
 <br />
-On this detail screen, users can share the image or choose to : <br />
+On this detail screen, users can share the image: <br />
 ![Alt text](screenshots/share_screen.png "Share Screen") <br />
 <br />
 Users can also set the image as wallpaper on the homescreen or the lockscreen <br />